chrisguttandin/standardized-audio-context/README.md

 ## Tests

-All implemented methods are covered by a large number of tests which are executed in the browsers mentioned above.
+All implemented methods are covered by a large number of tests which run in all the browsers mentioned above.
 Many thanks to [BrowserStack](https://www.browserstack.com) and [Sauce Labs](https://saucelabs.com) for allowing this module to be tested with their services.